rustyeddy/rustyeddy.com/content/software/customer-discovery-and-mvp.md

 needs and desires from the upcoming software project.

 The customer discovery is then turned into user stories, which are then vetted to collect the user stories.
-Then they are broke down into tasks that are Small, autonmous and measurable.
+Then they are broken down into tasks that are small, autonomous and measurable.

 The test that we come up with must be completed within a day or two.
-Any task that requires three days or more should probably be broke down into smaller bite-size tasks.
+Any task that requires three days or more should probably be broken down into smaller bite-size tasks.

-We do not want to create tasks so that they're big, ambiguous and subject to misinterpretation.
+We do not want to create tasks so that they're too big, ambiguous or subject to misinterpretation.
 If your team is not making progress in a day or two you should be able to know what immediately.